fumes/fumes.11ty/src/articles/about-us.md

 Now that you read the all thing 'till here, please consider writing us what's fuming in your head!
 We'd def like to hear from you!

-If you have a project you wanna develop with fumes get in touch...
+If you have a project you want to develop with Fumes get in touch...